Why Won't Mrs. Gallas Just Give Me Notes?

 What we explained to parents was the value that came with the struggle.
 Students develop a stronger, more long-lasting understanding when they discover the concepts on their own.
 What we did realize from this experience was the importance of being transparent about this process with students.
 It's so important that students understand that they are supposed to struggle!
 And struggling does not mean that they are failing, it means that they are growing.

-We like to spend half a class period talking about this with our students.
-An article came out in the Harvard Gazette in the fall of 2019 detailing a study that shows the benefits of active learning vs. passive learning.
 What was surprising in the findings was that students in the study who were in a passive learning setting actually thought they learned more than the students in the active learning setting.
 Yet the students in the active learning setting outperformed the students in the passive learning setting.

-We have our students read this article and discuss the importance of the struggling.
-We'd encourage you to take the time to share it with your students also.
+We'd encourage you to take the time to share this research with your students also.
 We have found that being transparent with our students about why we teach the way we do has helped us the most with getting them to buy in to the process.